 Add it to your resume, your LinkedIn profile or just get that well-earned raise you’ve been waiting for.

-- 9 actionable introductory videos (with assignments) to get you up to speed before the course starts.
+- 9 actionable introductory videos to get you up to speed before you start the course.

 Need help communicating the value of this course to a teammate or manager?